gem-storm/sendto-ffmpeg/README.md

 tired of typing output path(s) for ffmpeg? try using sendto-ffmpeg!

 ### usage
-right click your video and select `Send to -> ffmpeg`. a window will open, you type your arguments in, and it'll automatically make the output path for you!
+right click your video(s) and select `Send to -> ffmpeg`. a window will open, you type your arguments in, and it'll automatically make the output path for you!

 you can also add `-container XYZ` if you would like to use a different container.